TahseenAsif/CS499NotebookApp/README.md

-**Update 10/12**
+## Update 10/17/2023
+- Added tab feature in each editor section
+- Working on functionalities such as adding new text, code, and new pair

+## Update 10/12/2023
-  Replaced original Text Editor and implemented the Quill Text Editor Fixed swap editors function
+- Replaced original Text Editor and implemented the Quill Text Editor
+- Fixed swap editors function
-  Working on tabs on both editor sections now
+- Working on tabs on both editor sections now

+##
 **Text Editor**
   Basics of it is done, waiting on database to finish up to connect them together to save notes.